Slice (drink)

-Slice was a line of fruit-flavored soft drinks originally manufactured by PepsiCo and introduced in 1984 (to replace the Teem brand) but discontinued by PepsiCo in North America in the late 2000s.
+Slice is a line of primarily fruit-flavored soft drinks originally manufactured by PepsiCo and currently manufactured as a low-sugar prebiotic soda by Suja Life.
+Slice was first introduced in 1984 (to replace the Teem brand) but discontinued by PepsiCo in North America in the late 2000s.

 Slice was reintroduced in India by PepsiCo in 2008 as a mango-flavored fruit drink where it is currently advertised as Tropicana Slice.

 The trademark rights for “Slice” in the United States and Canada were acquired by "New Slice Ventures LLC" in 2018, which introduced it as a brand of sparkling water containing organic fruit juice.

+The Slice brand was then acquired by Suja Life in 2025, who relaunched Slice as a prebiotic soda in various flavors.

 History

+Under PepsiCo

 The original Lemon Lime Slice was introduced in 1984 as a replacement for Teem, and a competitor to Sprite and 7 Up.
 Its distinguishing characteristic at the time was that it contained 10% fruit juice.
 A diet version was introduced in 1985.
 The line was expanded in 1986 with Mandarin Orange, Apple, and Cherry Cola flavors, including diet versions of each.
 Advertisements during this era featured the slogan "We got the juice".

 Slice was a big success upon release, inspiring other juice-infused drinks based on already existing juice brands, such as Coca-Cola's Minute Maid orange soda and Cadbury Schweppes's Sunkist.
 By May 1987, Slice held 3.2 percent of the soft drink market.
 One year later, it had fallen to 2.1 percent and was below 2 percent in June 1988.
 By 1988, the juice content had been reduced (packaging now said "with fruit juices" instead of "10% fruit juices"), the slogan was changed to "Either you got it or you don't", and the Apple and Cherry Cola flavors had been discontinued.

 By 1990, the packaging had been redesigned, and the juice content dropped entirely.
 The line of flavors was also expanded again, this time with flavors more similar to competitors like Crush, including Strawberry, Pineapple, Fruit Punch, and Grape.
 Slice advertising in the early 1990s featured Fido Dido, a character associated with US competitor 7 Up in international markets where PepsiCo has the rights to the latter brand.
 Lemon Lime Slice used the slogan "Clearly the One" during this era.